Computing the Geometric Intersection Number of Curves: Combinatorial framework

+The next theorem follows from Lemma~\ref{lem:diagram} and a combinatorial version of Gauss-Bonnet theorem~\cite{gs-sctag-90}. \begin{thm}[\cite{gs-sctag-90,ew-tcsr-13}] A nontrivial contractible closed curve on a system of quads must have either a spur or four brackets.
+Moreover, if the curve is the label of the boundary walk (i.e., of the facial walk of the perforated face) of a disk diagram with at least one interior vertex, then the curve must have either a spur or five brackets. \end{thm}

-Lazarus and Rivaud~\cite{lr-hts-12} have introduced a canonical form for every free homotopy class of closed curves in a system of quads.
+Lazarus and Rivaud~\cite{lr-hts-12} have introduced a canonical form for every nontrivial free homotopy class of closed curves in an oriented system of quads.
 In particular, two curves are freely homotopic if and only if their canonical forms are equal (up to a circular shift of their vertex indices).
-It was further characterized by Erickson and Whittlesey~\cite{ew-tcsr-13} in terms of turns and brackets. \begin{thm}[\cite{lr-hts-12,ew-tcsr-13}] The canonical form of a combinatorial closed curve of length $\ell$ on a system of quads can be computed in $O(\ell)$ time.
-It is the unique homotopic curve that contains no spurs or brackets and whose turning sequence contains no $-1$'s and contains at least one turn that is not $-2$. \end{thm}
+This canonical form is defined as the rightmost generator of a certain cylindrical covering surface of the system of quads.
+It was further characterized by Erickson and Whittlesey~\cite{ew-tcsr-13} in terms of turns and brackets.
+The \define{canonical form} (of the free homotopy class) of a curve is the homotopic curve that contains no spurs or brackets and whose turning sequence contains no $-1$'s and contains at least one turn that is not $-2$. \begin{thm}[\cite{lr-hts-12},\cite{ew-tcsr-13}] Up to a circular shift of its vertex indices, the canonical form of a combinatorial closed curve of length $\ell$ on an oriented system of quads is uniquely defined.
+It can be computed in $O(\ell)$ time. \end{thm}

-\section{Geodesics}
+\subsection{Geodesics}